 X-23 / “LAURA KINNEY” | Dafne Keen

 Okay.
-She kicks butt.
+She’s amazing.
 While yes, she has little to actually say in the movie, Dafne Keen was easily one of the highlights of it.
 At certain points it was plain obvious that she was just flush having fun with the whole damn thing, and her enthusiasm comes off very well in the finished product.
 She was great, despite her happy smiles showing up at certain bits.
 And that Spanglish… holy heck.

-Damn… These ratings.
-That’s all high praise coming from me.
+These ratings… That’s all insanely high praise coming from me.

 Now, my final rating for this movie might surprise you, given how much praise I’ve been doling out to it over the course of this review.
 But I stand by my statement that while I loved this movie, it’s far from perfect, and is only awesome because it’s the closest we’ve seen to a genuine Wolverine movie.
 It certainly holds its own, and it manages to be one of the best X-Men movies yet made (and possibly the best overall), but it’s no masterpiece.
-The Azure-Winged Magpie, on the other hand, loved the movie.
-(Unfortunately, apart from her final rating, she won’t be contributing anything more to this post like originally planned since she’s busy with our next post.)
+The Azure-Winged Magpie, on the other hand, loved the movie, as you can probably tell.

 Logan is a fine movie, and is worthy of a watch.
 However, I think people are getting a little too carried away with it.
 Despite the amazing action scenes and the sheer brutality on display, it manages to balance said action with a very delicate emotional package that hits all the right spots.
 Could it have been improved?
 Yes.
 Does it do its job well?
 Yes as well.